 Be cautious of vague advertisements making income promises too good to be true.
-If the advertisement does not give a company name or address, only gives a telephone number, and uses vague phrases leaving you wondering, it is probably a scam.
+If the advertisement does not give a company name or address, only gives a telephone number or website, and uses vague phrases leaving you wondering, it is probably a scam.
 The reality is the business may have little or no market, the products provided may be cheap, low-quality, or outdated, and the supposed “experts” have no expertise.
 The company may also ignore your questions and concerns.

 Fraudulent business opportunities not only prey on consumers, they also harm legitimate businesses.
 To evade the law, they often jump from city to city, leaving behind unpaid bills for media ads, office rent, phone bills, mail delivery, and more.

 Multilevel or “network” marketing plans are a way of selling goods or services through distributors.

 These plans typically promise that if you sign up as a distributor, you will receive commissions for your sales and the sales of the people you recruit to become distributors, often referred to as your “downline.”

 Some multilevel marketing plans are legitimate.
 However, others are illegal pyramid schemes.
 In pyramids, commissions are based on the number of distributors recruited.
 Most of the product sales are made to these distributors – not to the general consumers.
 The goods and services offered are only to make the schemes look legitimate.

 Joining a pyramid is risky because the vast majority of participants lose money.
 Most people end up with nothing to show for their money except the expensive products or marketing materials they are pressured to buy.